zebengberg/gaussian-integer-sieve/README.md

 ```shell script
 $ python simple_sieve.py 10000
 ```
 into the command line from within the `python` folder of this repository.
-This command will write these primes as ordered pairs to file which can then be accessed by the C++ implementation `simple_sieve.cpp`.
-A file containing a list of primes with norm up to sqrt(x) is needed in order to use `simple_sieve.cpp` to generate primes with norm up to x.
+This command will write the primes generated to a text file which can then be read by the C++ program `simple_sieve.cpp`.
+A text file containing a list of primes with norm up to sqrt(x) is needed in order to use `simple_sieve.cpp` to generate primes with norm up to x.

 The python module `simple_sieve.py` can also be imported into a python script as seen in the examples below.